cathoderay/erudite/README.md

 4. reveal solution when you don't know the answer by pressing `Shift` (or press the button `reveal`);
 5. pick another word/definition by pressing `Esc` (or press the button `next`).

+Currently, every correct attempt gives 100 points.
+For now, you don't lose point, you can only increase your score.

 Demo
 ----------
 Go to https://erudite-demo.deno.dev